Ghrafkly/Personal-Vault/Uni/Web Application Development/2. Assessments/Folio.md

 - [x] Research and list five different IDEs currently used in the Agile software development industry
 - [x] Briefly discuss five core features of Visual Studio  Community Edition as an IDE
 - [x] Screenshots of a running ASP.NET MVC Web Application along with database schema and code

+# Module 2
+Pass/Credit
+- [ ] Screenshot of “Step 9” in the instructions
+- [ ] Git repository URL in Efolio
+- [ ] Screenshots of a running ASP.NET MVC Web Application along with database schema and code in Git

+D/HD
+- [ ] Document containing your GitHub username and project URL of private repository
+- [ ] Screenshots of a running ASP.NET MVC Web Application along with database schema and code in Git